NotLuksus/nft-art-generator/README.md

 The next input lets you decide if you want to use filenames as traits names, or to define custom names for each trait.

-If you selected the last option, you will enter a name for all you files.
+If you selected the last option, you will enter a name for all your files.
 These names will be used in the Metadata as well as in the script to make weighting the traits easier.
 Example: If you have a file name bg1.png the script will ask you to name it.
 If its just a white background you could name it "White".